 - spot image of the patient at rest

-- cine and spot images of the patient straining as if they were about to defecate, but not actually defecating
+- optional cine and spot images of the patient straining as if they were about to defecate, but not actually defecating

 - then, finally, the patient should "go like they would go at home" and spot and cine images are taken while the patient evacuates their rectum

-- A postevacuation image with straining should be obtained to look for retained material or enterocoele
+- a post-evacuation image with straining should be obtained to look for retained material or enterocoele

 It should always be remembered that, even if this procedure is routine for the radiologist and technician, this is a highly invasive and sensitive test for the patient.
 The patient should be given maximum privacy at all times.

 In evaluating evacuation proctography images, the key reference line is drawn from the tip of the coccyx to the lower border of the pubic ramus.
-Ascent and descent of various structures is measured in relation to this line.
+Ascent and descent of various structures are measured in relation to this line.

 In evaluating rectal motion, one measurement often used is the change in the anorectal angle (ARA).
-This angle is formed by intersection of a line parallel to the anal canal and a line parallel to the posterior rectum.
-The change in the anorectal angle is an an indirect indication of the strength of the puborectalis muscle.
+This angle is formed by the intersection of a line parallel to the anal canal and a line parallel to the posterior rectum.
+The change in the anorectal angle is an indirect indication of the strength of the puborectalis muscle.

-- during evacuation, the anorectal angle becomes much more obtuse and the anorectal junction descends (<3.5 cm, usually to level of the ischial tuberosities)
+- during evacuation, the anorectal angle becomes much more obtuse and the anorectal junction descends (<3.5 cm, usually to the level of the ischial tuberosities)